-Used in the LASIK procedure to make a safer and more precise flap than the older mechanical microkeratome technology, it uses a longer wavelength, smaller spot, and shorter duration per pulse than the excimer laser used to reshape the cornea .
+Used in the LASIK and SMILE procedures to make a safer and more precise flap than the older mechanical microkeratome technology.
+It uses a longer wavelength, smaller spot, and shorter duration per pulse than the excimer laser used to reshape the cornea .

 Part of the cornea consisting of epithelium , Bowman’s membrane and some stroma , cut with a remaining hinge and lifted up as part of the LASIK procedure.

-Furthest point at the back of the eye, consisting of the retina , choroid membrane , sclera , optic disc and blood vessels, seen by means of the ophthalmoscope.
+Furthest point at the back of the eye, consisting of the retina, choroid membrane, optic disc and blood vessels, seen by means of the ophthalmoscope.

-A fainter second image of the object you are viewing sometimes noticed in the first few weeks after LASIK surgery
+A fainter second image or shadow of the object you are viewing sometimes noticed in the first few weeks after LASIK surgery

 Scatter from bright light that decreases vision.

-An increase in the normal pressure of the eye which will eventually damage the optic nerve of the eye resulting in loss of vision.
+An increase in the normal pressure of the eye which gradually damages the optic nerve of the eye resulting in permanent loss of peripheral vision.